SirSgtCire/Story-Engine/README.md

 - Shuffle the deck, and deal each player a card.
 The player with the lowest value card deals first.

 ### Tarot Gameplay Rules:
+We use the following rules as defined in the rules of the game of French Tarot:
 0. Tarot Game is a three to five player game, no more, no less.
 1. Order all cards (1 - 78).
 2. Separate Major Arcana from Minor Arcana.